nodejitsu/godot/docs/events.md

-# Orchestrion : Events
+# Godot : Events

-Similar to [Riemann][riemann], events in Orchestrion are simply JSON sent over UDP.
+Similar to [Riemann][riemann], events in Godot are simply JSON sent over UDP.
 Each event has these optional fields:

 ``` js
   {